Layr-Labs/eigenlayer-contracts/docs/core/SlashEscrowFactory.md

  * @notice Releases an escrow by transferring tokens from the `SlashEscrow` to the operator set's redistribution recipient.
  * @param operatorSet The operator set whose escrow is being released.
  * @param slashId The slash ID of the escrow that is being released.
- * @dev The caller must be the escrow recipient, unless the escrow recipient
- * is the default burn address in which case anyone can call.
  * @dev The slash escrow is released once the delay for ALL strategies has elapsed.
  */
 function releaseSlashEscrow(